spinnaker/spinnaker.github.io/community/contributing/releasing/index.md

   expected in a previous version of Spinnaker.
 If the regression is not already documented in a GitHub issue, please create one.
 Describe the difference between the expected and observed behavior, and include links to the commit that introduced the regression.
-Indicate to which release(s) you would like your fix to be considered a candidate for backporting.
+Indicate to which releases you would like your fix to be considered a candidate for backporting.
 * Include tests validating the regression and the fix.
 The first commit of your patch pull request should add test coverage that demonstrates the existence